nodelab-aps/PySideFlask/README.md

 ## PySideFlask

-Create desktop application by using Flask and QtWebEngine.
+Create desktop application by using Flask and Pyside2.

+This is a fork of PyFladesk, where  PyQT5 has been exchanged with PySide2

 ## Idea